On a class of random walks with reinforced memory: The strongly reinforced Shark Random Swim

 \subsection{Connection to preferential attachment trees}

 We will construct on the positive integers $\N$ an increasing tree, which follows a preferential attachment mechanism.
-In order to clearly illustrate the connection to the strongly reinforced SRS, we first give a discrete-in-time construction of our tree, although we shall work later on primarily with a continuous-in-time construction (see Section~\ref{sec:continuousPAT}).
+In order to clearly illustrate the connection to the strongly reinforced SRS, we first give a discrete-time construction of our tree, although we shall work later on primarily with a continuous-time construction (see Section~\ref{sec:continuousPAT}).

 In order to describe the building dynamics, we use the same weights $k_n(\cdot)$ as for the memory-reinforced random walk models, starting from